-- 45 of the first 150 participants (30%) have had a promotion since the first cohort started (per LinkedIn)
+- 30% have had a promotion since the first cohort started (per LinkedIn)

 - 82 of the first 150 participants have earned a certification of completion

-- Participants are taking advantage of the Muskingum MISST program three credits course waived for course participants
+- Graduates take advantage of the Muskingum MISST program’s credits course waived for course participants.

 - Attendance increased for online Zoom sessions during the pandemic by approximately 20%.

 - Graduates will receive discounted tuition for Franklin University graduate programs.